-John M. Kocol will use commercialized Direct Coal Liquefaction (DCL) technology and commercialized CO2 to methanol technology in the United States, Northern Mexico and Kosovo to build his Kocol coal to oil plants that will also convert carbon dioxide to methanol.
+John M. Kocol will use commercialized Direct Coal Liquefaction (DCL) technology and commercialized CO2 to methanol technology in the United States and Northern Mexico to build his Kocol coal to oil plants that will also convert carbon dioxide to methanol.
 A Kocol coal to oil plant is revolutionary because of all the known coal to oil processes, including Fischer-Tropsch, a Kocol coal to oil plant yields 3 to 4 barrels of oil per 1 ton of coal, and a Kocol coal to oil plant also converts the carbon dioxide to methanol instead of using unsafe carbon capture and sequestration (CCS) technology.
 There are no other commercial coal to oil plants in the world that can yield 3 to 4 barrels of oil from only 1 ton of coal, and also convert the CO2 to methanol using solar energy.

 The engineering and chemistry teams that will build our coal to oil plants that will convert the CO2 to methanol come from USMEX ENERGY, ExxonMobil, the U.S. Department of Energy (DOE), Headwaters, the Energy and Environmental Research Center (EERC) at the University of North Dakota, and the Harvard School of Engineering and Applied Sciences (SEAS).
 The investment needed to build a Kocol coal to oil plant that can produce 20,000 barrels of crude oil per day that could go directly into a refinery is $2 Billion, and for an additional $100,000,000, John M. Kocol's team will convert the carbon dioxide to methanol.